The Basic Education Program

-The BEP Handbook for Computation is prepared by the TDOE Office of Local Finance and provides documentation for the calculation of the costs associated with each of the formula’s components, which are divided into three categories: instructional, classroom, and non-classroom components.
+The BEP Handbook for Computation is prepared by the Tennessee Department of Education (TDOE) Office of Local Finance and provides documentation for the calculation of the costs associated with each of the formula’s components, which are divided into three categories: instructional, classroom, and non-classroom components.

 The BEP Review Committee convenes annually to review the BEP and outline recommendations.
-See the 2017 Annual Report.
+See latest Annual Report.

 General Overview of the BEP